UTXO management.

 Your stack is not a balance.

 Bitcoin is not a running total in a ledger.
 It is a pile of individual coin-chunks, each with its own history.
 If you treat your stack like a bank balance, you will leak privacy, overpay on fees, and make your tax accounting a mess.
-I use Sparrow Wallet on top of my own node to label and select every UTXO by hand.
+The standard middle-tier setup is Sparrow Wallet on top of a personal node, labeling and selecting every UTXO by hand.
 Here is why that matters and how to do it.

 A UTXO is an "unspent transaction output," one specific chunk of Bitcoin you own.
 Your wallet balance is the sum of them.
 When you spend, you spend entire UTXOs and receive change as a new UTXO.
 Selecting which UTXOs to spend affects privacy (which addresses get linked), fees (more inputs means more bytes), and taxes (which cost basis you realize).
 Label every UTXO by source.
 Never mix KYC coins with non-KYC coins in the same transaction.
 Consolidate during low-fee windows.
 Freeze dust.